thorfour/stocktopus/README.md

 You might also want to watch/buy or lookup securities listed on non-US exchanges.
 To do so simply add the exchange followed by a colon(:) before the ticker name.
 Ex. `/stocktopus tse:are` to list the ARE stock from the Toronto Stock Exchange

+### Note: other exchanges are no longer supported by the application.
+To enable this feature on a local build, you can build with alphavantage instead of IEX using `make docker-alpha`

 ## Attribution

 Data provided for free by [IEX](https://iextrading.com/developer/)